 Decorate if you wish.

-In a dark room hold the shadow puppet against a wall and shine the torch or light at them.
+Hold the shadow puppet against a wall in a dark room and shine the torch or light at them.
 You should see the shadow on the wall.

-Try moving the puppet further from the wall to make the shadow bigger.
+Try moving the torch away from the puppet to make the shadow bigger and closer to the puppet to make the shadow smaller.

 Shadows – A Real-Life Example